-Second is whether the machine comes with an attached dust bag or is bagless.
-Most people might prefer to buy bagless ones because this cancels out having to manually throw out all the dust and dirt you have been vacuuming.
-However, the machines that come with dirtbags are in most cases more efficient than those without the dirt-bags.
+Whether the machine comes with an attached dust bag or is bagless.
+Most people might prefer to buy bagless ones because this cancels out having to throw out all the dust and dirt you have been vacuuming manually.
+However, the machines that come with dirt bags are in most cases more efficient than those without the dirt-bags.

-Third, you will find that it can be upright handheld or the stick variety.
-It is the terms that define how you will use the machine.
-The handheld type is comfortable to use almost anywhere because they have high maneuverability.
-On the other hand, while the stick and handheld may be cumbersome they are in most cases more powerful.
+You’ll find that it can be upright handheld or the stick variety.
+It’s the terms that define how you’ll use the machine.
+The handheld type is comfortable to use almost anywhere because they have high manoeuvrability.
+On the other hand, while the stick and handheld may be cumbersome, they are in most cases more powerful.

 So, whichever system you purchase, be sure to know the type that fits best with your lifestyle.

-Q: How Often Should One Change the Bag?
+Q: How Often Should I Change the Bag?

 Q: At What Point Should I Replace the Belt?

-A: If you think yours is not cleaning as it used to or your brush roll has stopped turning, it might be an good time to change your belt.
+A: If you think yours is not cleaning as it used to or your brush roll has stopped turning, it might be a good time to change your belt.
 First, you need to stop using it and unplug its cord.
-It is not hard to replace the belt if you own or have access to a screwdriver and a new strap.
+It isn’t hard to replace the belt if you own or have access to a screwdriver and a new strap.
 For guidelines for your particular model, adhere to your proprietor’s manual.

 Q: What are the Best Types of Bags?